 Happy birthday, Cindy Sherman!

-Once upon a time I was young and anything was possible.
+Once I was young and anything was possible.
 Anything.
 I might have become a photographer or a psychologist or a bag lady or an alcoholic or a Parisian or a trapeze artist or an old maid or a paraplegic or a man.
 The world was my oyster.

 As anyone who has survived that period of magical thinking that attends the teens and twenties knows, that kind of leeway can be simultaneously liberating and debilitating.
 Have you ever tried to open an oyster?
-Or change your mind and put it back in its shell?
-If I could wish for anything back then it would have been a crystal ball to read the future.
-I had no idea what to be.
+How about changing your mind and putting it back in its shell?
+If I could wish for anything back then it would have been a glimpse into the future, because I had no idea what to be.

 So for awhile, I did nothing and for another while, I dabbled.
-I worked random jobs and wore crazy costumes and flirted with wide variety of people.
-As an undergrad, I took classes in figure painting and toyed with the idea of minoring in art.
+I worked random jobs, wore crazy costumes, and flirted with wide variety of people.
+I took classes in figure painting and toyed with the idea of minoring in art.
 One day in an Art History lecture inside a darkened theater, the slide machine advanced and the screen was abruptly filled with a photograph unlike anything I’d seen, a photo of a girl (blonde, but not unlike me) waiting on the side of the road (metaphorically like me).
-Immediately, this image struck me like a mallet strikes a gong—the impact of her suitcase, pony tail, hands clasped behind her back, and the future speeding invisibly, inexorably towards her, I saw it all as if it were a frozen frame from a full-length film, a bit of universal narrative in black and white.
+Immediately, this image struck me like a mallet strikes a gong—-the impact of her suitcase, pony tail, hands clasped behind her back, and the future speeding invisibly, inexorably towards her, I saw it all as if it were a frozen frame from a full-length film, a bit of universal narrative in black and white.

 And with Cindy Sherman, anything is possible.
 Anything.

 That was more than 20 years ago.
-Today, if I sat down with you to leaf through my photo albums, you’d see me in my fancy grad school cap and gown, a white dress, or wearing the strict-but-cool togs of a high school English teacher.
-There are shots of me pushing a stroller and some where I’m hunched over my laptop computer.
-If they were art, you’d say these images were cliché.
+Today, if we sat down to leaf through my photo albums, you’d see me in my fancy grad school cap and gown, a white dress, or the strict-but-cool togs of a high school English teacher.
+There are shots of me pushing a stroller and others where I’m hunched over my laptop.
+If they were art, you might say these images were cliché.
 So far, the reality revealed in these pictures poses a meager challenge to the imagination and, flipping through my album, I can’t help but wonder what might have been, an equally cliché response.
 I look around at the steady, predictable setting of my life and wonder if anything else is possible.
 Now, if I were to ask for magical powers, I wouldn’t want a crystal ball.
-I want to be the shape-shifter.
+I’d want to be the shape-shifter.
 I want to be like Cindy Sherman, with unlimited versions of reality at my fingertips, hampered only by (a lack of) imagination.

 That’s why I write.
 When I’m writing, I’m playing.
 Every one of my characters is a reflection of me, an idea made flesh, a dream personified.
 In my stories I get to play like an actress, an addict, a guru, a bitch, a little girl, a gay man, or a clown.
 I am drowning, hideous, violent, affluent, anonymous, dancing, amorphous, mute, and dead.
 I’m free.
 I feel like a river and a paintbrush and a train headed south.

-Ironically, the older I get, the more seriously I take my play.
-But I’m also grateful not to live in fantasy.
+Ironically, the older I get, the more seriously I take my play but I’m also grateful not to live in fantasy.
 When I’m done playing, can I just turn off my computer and go back to my lovely, uncomplicated life.
 I wonder what Cindy Sherman looks like on a regular day but, if given a choice between Cindy Sherman the artist and the Cindy Sherman the art, I’d choose the latter, hands down.

-Cindy Sherman uses a camera and I use a laptop, but we do the same kind of thing: we make fiction.
-Good fiction always feels real.
-I keep a postcard of one of her fictions in a frame by my writing chair.
-I look at it to resuscitate the facets of my imagination and show me how it’s done, and I’m reminded that looking at oneself can be much more than negative (narcissistic) or neutral (informative).
+Sherman uses a camera and I use a laptop, but we do the same kind of thing: we make fiction, and good fiction always feels real.
+I keep a postcard of one of Sherman’s fictions in a frame by my writing chair.
+I look at it to resuscitate the many facets of my imagination and show me how it’s done, and I’m reminded that looking at one’s own stories can be much more than negative (narcissistic) or neutral (informative).
 It can be transformative.

 In my 20s, I loved Cindy Sherman because I wanted to know what was possible.
 Now, I I’m drawn to her because my imagination wants to roam.
 Before, I was looking for my identity; now I’m yearning to transcend it.